Bug report #15522

 I'm attaching simpler test data (project + sqlite source), please use this one.

 You can replicate with the same request.

-#4 Updated by Tudor Bărăscu almost 4 years ago
+#4 Updated by Tudor Bărăscu about 4 years ago

 More info: It seems that using a joined field column in the rule based styling filter is making qgis server rendering blank images for that specific layer.
 Same goes for the labels, if they have something like CASE WHEN.. based on joined layer columns the labels will not appear.

-#11 Updated by Tudor Bărăscu almost 4 years ago
+#11 Updated by Tudor Bărăscu about 4 years ago

 @Rene-Luc Although testing with the provided test data works good, my production project has problems.

 I can replicate with a GetMap request and there's a pattern in that the first request works, the second doesn't, the third works, 4th not etc.

 21cfb7d introduced this as with the previous commit all is working fine.